-Sport Ireland - Women in Sport Funding Grant of €20,000
+Sport Ireland - Volunteer in Sport Research Grant (Received in 2022 - €1,500)

-This grant contributed towards expenditure incurred by the Company in promoting women's participation in sport.
-The grant covers the calendar year ending 31 December 2021.
-The grant received is included in the Income and Expenditure Account of the Company for the financial year ended 31 December 2021.
+This grant contributed towards expenditure incurred by the Company in conducting research on succession planning on volunteerism in sport in Ireland.
+The grant covers the calendar year ending 31 December 2022. €13,500 of this grant was carried forward from 2021 with €15,000 of the grant included in the Income and Expenditure account in 2022.
 The Sport Ireland grant is sponsored by the Department for Tourism, Culture, Arts, Gaeltacht, Sport and Media.

-Sport Ireland - COVID Resiliance Grant of €14,000
+Sport Ireland - Special Project Funding Grant (Received in 2022 - €50,000)

-This grant contributes towards the sustainability of 3 Federation of Irish Sport members who are not recognised by Sport Ireland resulting from the COVID-19 Pandemic The grant covers the calendar year ending 31 December 2022.
-All of this grant has been deferred into 2022 as highlighted in Note 6 within the financial statements.
+This grant contributes towards special projects of The Federation of Irish Sport.
+The grant covers the calendar year ending on 31 December 2022. €50,000 of the grant is included in the Income and Expenditure account in 2022.
 The Sport Ireland grant is sponsored by the Department for Tourism, Culture, Arts, Gaeltacht, Sport and Media.